simpleanalytics/docs/_docs/30_features/12-export-your-data.md

 {% include video.html red="true" slug="export-raw-data-gui" %}

 Go to [the export your data](https://simpleanalytics.com/select-website/export) in our dashboard to download your data as an CSV.

+If you want to get aggregated data you'll have to use [our Stats API](/api/stats) for that.